 Shop for a Cardiac Science AED Battery or Electrode Pads.

-FC Safety manages AED programs for fortune 500 companies, large corporations, and municipalities.
+FC Safety manages AED programs for fortune 500 companies, large corporations, public transit systems, and municipalities.

 Shop Philips AED Replacement Batteries including OneSite, FRX, FR2/FR2+ and Aviation Batteries.

 FC Safety offers AED/CPR and First Aid Training and Certification to businesses around the country.
 We specialize in training programs for Fortune 500 businesses.